mlrun/mlrun/docs/runtimes/configuring-job-resources.md

 For example:
 - With Databricks, the node selector is only relevant for the "helper" pod running in the MLRun Kubernetes cluster,
 and it behaves similarly to how node selectors are applied in Kubejob.
-It does not affect the actual Databricks cluster, which is not based on Kubernetes and does not run in our cluster: node selectors have no significance in that context.
+It does not affect the actual Databricks cluster, which does not run in the MLRun cluster: node selectors have no significance in that context.
 - A Spark function includes an executor and a driver; the driver does not benefit from a GPU node.

 ### SDK configuration